ttyniwa/intellij-smart-align/README.md

 Align your code by assignment(`=`, `+=`, `-=`, `*=`, `/=`), colon(`:`) and comma(`,`). also support trailing comment.
 You don't have to select what to be aligned, this plugin automatically figure it out.

+## Compatibility

+IntelliJ IDEA, Android Studio. (and maybe other JetBrains families.)

 ## How to use

 Place your cursor at where you want your code to be aligned, and invoke the Align command via `Code` -> `Smart Align` or Press `Alt + Shift + =`.<br/>